Controlled conditioned air in isolated rooms

 Controlling rooms with low leakage rate/overflow using a bypass damper

 The two VAV units (A, B) control the required air exchange rate.
 Both units are controlled in parallel based on the room temperature or air quality.

-The room pressure controller VRU-M1R-BAC (C) compares the pressure in the room with the defined setpoint and then controls the bypass damper to the specified room pressure setpoint.
-The bypass damper is adequately dimensioned to the room airtightness and enables a high level of control accuracy.
+The room pressure controller VRU-M1R-BAC (C) compares the pressure in the room with the defined reference value and then controls the bypass damper to the specified room pressure setpoint.
+The bypass damper is adequately dimensioned to the room tightness and enables a high level of control accuracy.

 The "positive/negative pressure ratio" operating mode can be switched to the current requirements for hospital operation.

 Room pressure and volumetric flow cascade control for airtight rooms

 Airtight rooms place increased demands on the control system.

 Minimal leakages in the room do not allow for the natural compensation of common volumetric flow tolerances.

 This places high demands on the control equipment.